DARIAEngineering/dcaf_case_management/README.md

 * [DCAFwireframe110915.ai](https://drive.google.com/open?id=0B2HlOoxw2oq1a0hDYmt0ZE55VGs)
 * [DCAFwireframe110915.pdf](https://drive.google.com/open?id=0B2HlOoxw2oq1UmhxVVJ1SlJOLTA)

+## Dockerizing

+To manage the dependencies and save us all some headache, we've Dockered this app.
+If you have `boot2docker` and `docker` installed, you can run the following:
+* `$ boot2docker up`
+* `$ docker-compose build && docker-compose up`
+* Navigate your browser to `http://localhost:3000`

 ## Setting up MongoDB

 * Install MongoDB locally if you haven't (`$ brew install mongodb`, for example)